tcusano/tcusano.github.io/pages/aboutme/aboutme.md

 ---

 # Summary
 I have worked in an IT since 1988.
 I first started my career in IT operations and I gradually moved to PC support and then into “Midrange” systems.
 I also worked in system security and eventually moved into Oracle development team as DBA/developer in 1994.
 I have been using Oracle since version 7.
 I have been working as a DevOps Engineer since April 2018.
+In August 2019 I got moved into a new team called "Database Adminstrators and Automation Specialists".

 # Character Description
 I am highly motivated, committed and a very fast learner.
 I have great determination and confidence.
 I thrive on challenges and enjoy problem solving.
 I work in a proactive way and can work alone or within a team.
 I have, so far, always met my targets with 100% success rate.
 I give my best efforts to achieve the long term solution.
 I am disciplined in how I work.
 I always generate plans which I produce for all my implementations (MS Projects) and carry out thorough testing.